|

 Soil

-Before applying limes and fertilizers any
+Testing: Before applying limes and fertilizers any

-spreading lime, and fertilizers with herbicides and
+result of spreading lime, and fertilizers with herbicides

-money and more likely damaging to soil health and the
+of money and more likely damaging to soil health and the

 environment.
 We utilize respected testing labs and use